ibexa/documentation-developer/docs/guide/personalization.md

 #### Advanced configuration

-If content's author or image are stored in a different Field, you can specify it in `parameters.yml`:
+If the content's author or image are stored in a different Field, you can specify its name in the `parameters.yml` file:

 ``` yaml
 ez_recommendation.field_identifiers: